Sudoku Dragon

 Arithmetic Analysis

-The original related puzzle of Magic squares has the property that all the numbers in rows and columns add up to the same number.
-This is also a property of permutations, if you add up the individual numbers in the set that make up the permutation then this will always give the same result.
-This is because addition is associative, it does not matter in which order you add up the numbers, you always end up with the same result ((5+1)+2) = (5+(1+2)).
-The same is true of multiplication but is not true of all the simple arithmetic operations.
-Both subtraction and division give different results depending on the order that the operation is carried out (4/3)/2 is not the same as (3/4)/2.
+This is also a property of permutations, if you add up the individual numbers in the permutation set then this will always give the same total.
+This is because addition is associative ➚, it does not matter in which order you add up the numbers, you always end up with the same result ((5+1)+2) = (5+(1+2)).
+The same is true of multiplication but it is not true of all the simple arithmetic operations; as both subtraction and division give different results depending on the order that the operations are carried out, e.g. (4 / 3) / 2 is not the same as 4 / (3 / 2).

-So if we add up all the numbers in a completed 9x9 Sudoku row, column or region we will always get the same total: 45, and if they are multiplied together the answer always is 362,880 (again this is our 9 'factorial' or 9!)
+If we add up all the numbers in a completed 9x9 Sudoku row, column or region the answer is always the same: 45, and if they are multiplied together the answer is always 362,880 (this is 9 factorial or 9!)

-This is starting to look useful because if we have a number missing we can deduce which number it actually is.
-For example, if there is one number missing and the sum of the other numbers is 40 the missing number must be a '5' to make up the total for the group of nine of 45.
-This does not work in general as for example if two numbers are missing and the total is 38, it can't be directly deduced what the numbers are, it could be any two numbers that add up to 7 (either 2 and 5; or 1 and 6; or 3 and 4).
-Similarly with multiplication, the value of missing number this can be deduced by multiplying together all the numbers that are there and dividing this product into 362,880.
-For example if the group is 8;4;6;1;2;5;9;3 the product is 51,840 so dividing this into 362,880 we get the answer '7' as the missing number.
-Unfortunately, just like addition we can't use this scheme to determine which of two or more numbers are missing.
+This starts to look useful because if we had a number missing it can be deduced which one it is.
+For example, if there is one number missing and the sum of the other numbers is 40 the missing number must be 5 to make up the required group total of 45.
+This does not work in general as, for example, if two numbers are missing and the total is 38, it can't be directly deduced what the two numbers are, it could be any two numbers that add up to 7 (either 2 and 5; or 1 and 6; or 3 and 4).
+Similarly with multiplication, the value of one missing number can be deduced by multiplying them together and dividing the product into 362,880.
+For example if the group is 8;4;6;1;2;5;9;3 the product is 51,840 so dividing this into 362,880 we get the answer 7 as the missing number.
+Unfortunately, just like addition we can not use this scheme to determine which of two or more numbers are missing.
 There is more than one choice of numbers that give the same answer.

-Before getting any further into any more theoretical analysis, let's simplify by using the 4x4 Sudoku grid rather than 9x9 just to reduce the number of options.
-In the 4x4 grid, the rules are just the same but there are only four numbers 1;2;3;4 in each row; column and region.
-So in the case a permutation of all the numbers must add up to 10 and the product of the numbers is 24.
-[Sudoku Dragon supports ten different puzzle sizes including the 4x4 and 16x16 sized puzzles.]
+Before getting any further, let's use the simpler 4x4 Sudoku grid rather than 9x9 just to reduce the number of options.
+In the 4x4 grid, the rules are just the same but there are only four numbers (1, 2, 3 and 4) in each group (row, column and region).
+So a permutation of all the numbers must add up to 10 and the product of all the numbers is 24 (4! factorial).

 Gödel numbers

-The problem with deducing missing numbers does not arise if we use a form of Gödel numbers.
+The problem with deducing missing numbers does not arise if we use a form of Gödel numbers ➚.
 Here we don't just multiply the Sudoku numbers together we use the corresponding prime number.
-So for a 1 we use the first prime number 2, for 2 use the second prime 3; for 3 use 5; for 4 use 7 etc..
+So for a 1 we use the first prime number 2, for 2 use the second prime 3; for 3 use 5; for 4 use 7 and so on.

-Having looked at traditional arithmetic to investigate the properties of Sudoku it is worth looking at the puzzle in a different way to find a thankfully simpler analysis.
-Sudoku can be done with any old symbols not just numbers, they can be colors, shapes, pictures: anything as long as they are distinct and there is only one per group.
-We shouldn't get hung up about using 'numbers', the problem is more general than that.
-What is needed then is just a simple 'yes' or 'no' approach, to the question 'is the symbol in this position?'.
-This can then be easily encoded into binary ('1' or '0').
+Having looked at traditional mathematics to investigate the properties of Sudoku it is worth looking for a different and thankfully simpler analysis.
+Sudoku can be done with any old symbols not just numbers, they can be colors, shapes, pictures: anything as long as they are distinct and there is only one in each group.
+We should not get hung up about using numbers, the puzzle is more general than that.
+What is needed then is just a simple ‘yes’ or ‘no’ answer to the question ‘is the symbol at this position?’.
+This can then be easily encoded into a binary ‘0’ or ‘1’.
 For the 4x4 grid we can then encode the permutation of 3;4;1;2 as four binary numbers: 0100 (for position 1 there is a 3);1000 (for position 2 there is a 4);0001 (for position 3 there is a 1) and 0010 (for position 4 there is a 2).
-We put a binary '1' to indicate the presence of the symbol at the corresponding position.
-To be a well formed Sudoku group the binary addition (or logical or) of all these numbers must give a result of 1111 to confirm that each of the four symbols has occurred once in all the four positions in the group.
-This can then be used to find missing numbers, a group with 2;;3;; would be translated as 0010;;0100;; logically ored together gives 0110, so we can now tell at a glance that it is a '4' and a '1' that are the missing numbers as they correspond with the missing symbols represented by '0's.
-So rather than using Gödel numbers the same reasoning can be applied to Sudoku much more straightforwardly using boolean 'yes/no' operations.
+We put a binary ‘1’ to indicate the presence of the symbol at the corresponding position.
+To be a well formed Sudoku group the binary combination logical or ➚ of all these numbers must give a result of 1111 to confirm that each of the four symbols has occurred once in all four positions in the group.
+This can then be used to find missing numbers, a group with {2; ;3; } would be translated as {0010; ;0100;} logically or-ed together gives 0110, so we can now tell at a glance that it is a 4 and a 1 that are the missing numbers as they correspond with the missing symbols represented by 0s.
+So rather than using Gödel numbers the same can be applied to Sudoku much more easily using boolean 'yes/no' questions.

 Actions and Operations

 There is another way of looking at permutations and symbols.
 You can think of the contents not as symbols but as operations to perform.
 A permutation is just saying that you need to perform a set of operations only once but in any order.
-To make this more everyday consider four operations : getting dressed; cleaning teeth; collecting the post and eating breakfast.
-We might do each of these every morning, only once and they can be done in any order.
-If you think of these as a permutation with numbers 3;2;4;1 might represent collect post; clean teeth; eat breakfast; get dressed.
+To make this more everyday consider four operations : getting dressed; brushing hair; collecting the post and eating breakfast.
+We might do each of these once every morning, and they can be done in any order.
+If you think of these as a permutation with numbers 3;2;4;1 might represent collect post; brush hair; eat breakfast; get dressed.
 That's established the idea of thinking of a permutation as a sequence of operations done in time order rather than symbols.
 Looking at this in a simpler, more mathematical sense we could treat each symbol as a move along a vector.
 An 'operation' is in terms of moving a certain amount in a certain direction.
 So we could use '1' as move 2 units N ; '2' as move 2 units S; '3' as move W 2 units and '4' move E 2 units.
 These are chosen so that the end result of completing all these steps takes you back to where you started.
-This is important as it makes the sequence of operations into a mathematical concept known as a 'ring'.
+This is important as it makes the sequence of operations into a mathematical concept known as a 'ring' in group theory ➚.
 Other examples of these sorts of patterns are square dances where after a number of moves, twists and turns you end up where you started.
-Other vectors could have been chosen.
 Just like addition the moves can be done in any order to achieve the same end position.
-Interestingly this approach allows missing moves to be deduced by just combining the known moves and working out how to get back to the original point.
+This approach allows missing moves to be deduced by just combining the known moves and working out how to get back to the original point.
+Applied to Sudoku this can be used to work out which numbers are missing.

 Combining permutations

-If Sudoku were just a matter of single groups of symbols then it wouldn't be much of a challenge.
-The complexity comes from combining the restriction of rows and columns into a grid.
-There are three constraints on all the squares it must be unique in the row; column and region.
+If Sudoku were just a matter of single groups of symbols then it would not be much of a challenge.
+The complexity comes from applying the restriction of a single group into a two dimensional grid.
+There are then three constraints on each squares: it must be unique to the row; column and region.

 Sudoku Possibility Analysis

-Apart from the simplest cases (where only one choice is available) the solving of a Sudoku puzzle involves analysing possibilities.
+Apart from the simplest cases (where only one choice is available) solving a Sudoku puzzle involves analyzing permutations.
 Each unsolved square can have one or more possibilities.
-Each unsolved symbol must be possible in one or more square in a group.
+Each unused symbol must be possible in one or more squares in a group.

-If we look at a sudoku group on its own then all the unused symbols can occur in any of the unsolved squares.
+If we look at a Sudoku group on its own then all the unused symbols can occur in any of the unsolved squares.
 However taking the other groups that share squares with this group reduces the number of possibilities.
-So for a row having 7; ; ;6;3; ; ;2;5 the four missing numbers are 1;4;8;9 these could on their own occur in any permutation within the squares.
-Other groups (columns, regions) may constrain the choice down to {1;4;8}, {1;8;9}, {4;8} and {1;4;8;9} for the respective four empty places.
-Each of these is a subset of the missing numbers (1;4;8;9) and it is the patterns of these subsets that are used to deduce additional constraints on the contents of the squares.
-For example, the possibility subsets could have been {1;8} {1;8} {4;8;9} and {4;9}.
-The {1;8} is an example of a 'naked twin' there are two squares with just two possibilities and this means that the 1 must go in one of the two places and 8 in the other place.
-Therefore the square with {4;8;9} as possibilities can be safely restricted down to {4;9} as the 8 can't occur there.
-This is about the simplest case of how analysis of possibilities can be helpful in reducing the number of possibilities.
-By using the knowledge that a symbol may occur only in a subset of the squares we can deduce not where exactly it can go but deduce where it can not go.
+So for a row containing {7; ; ;6;3; ; ;2;5} the four missing numbers are {1;4;8;9} which can occur in any permutation within the squares.
+Other groups (columns, regions) may, for example. reduce the choice down to {1;4;8}, {1;8;9}, {4;8} and {1;4;8;9} in the four empty squares.
+Each of these is a subset of the missing numbers (1;4;8;9) and it is the pattern of these subsets that are used to deduce additional constraints on the possible content of the squares.
+For example, if the possibility subsets were {1;8} {1;8} {4;8;9} and {4;9} then {1;8} is an example of a naked twin, there are two squares with these two possibilities and this means that the 1 must go in one of the two places and 8 in the other place.
+Therefore the square with {4;8;9} as possibilities can be safely restricted down to {4;9} as the 8 can not occur there.
+This is the simplest case of how analysis of possibilities can be helpful in reducing the options.
+By using the knowledge that a symbol may occur only in a subset of the squares we cannot deduce where exactly it can go but deduce where it cannot go.

 General possibility rule

-The 'naked twin' rule is just the simplest example of a general rule for Sudoku possibilities.
-The general rule is that if there are 'n' symbols and all possibilities for these symbols are located in a subset of the 'n' squares within a group then we have a sub-group of possibilities.
-Apart from the twin example there is the 'chain'.
-If the possibilities were {1;4} {4;8} {8;1} and {1;4;9} then the first three form a chain of the symbols {1;4;8} and preclude the occurrence of these symbols in the last square, in this case the only choice left is '9'.
-A chain is a closed loop of symbols that imply that the symbols must occur only in this group but it can not be determined where precisely the numbers will go.
+The naked twin rule is just one example of a general rule for Sudoku possibilities.
+The rule is that if there are ‘n’ symbols and all possibilities for these symbols are located in a subset of ‘n’ squares within a group then we have a sub-group of possibilities.
+Apart from the twin example there are also chains.
+If the possibilities were {1;4} {4;8} {8;1} and {1;4;9} then the first three form a chain of the symbols {1;4;8} and preclude the occurrence of these symbols in the last square, in this case the last square becomes a single possibility square as it must be 9.
+A chain is a closed sequence of symbols that imply that the symbols must occur only in this group but it can not be determined where precisely the numbers go.
 In the case of {1;4} and {4;1} in a group this is just saying the allocation is either {1} and {4} or {4} and {1} so the 1 and 4 can not occur anywhere else.
 The same logic applies to 3 or more symbols it is not limited to just two.
-If we had {1;4;9} {1;4;9} {1;4;9} and {4;8} then the three squares form a triplet of {1;4;9} and the other square must be the 8.
+If we had {1;4;9}, {1;4;9} , {1;4;9} and {4;8} then the three squares form a triplet of {1;4;9} and the other square must be 8 as 4 must be allocated within the triplet.

 Beyond the linear dimension

 Much of this analysis so far has looked at one Sudoku group in isolation.
-Each square is however a member of three groups (row; column and region) and so the constraints for the square in one group apply equally to the other groups.
-So if a column requires that {1;4;9} are the possibilities for a square in the column and the row it is in gives {2;4;9} as possibilities for the same square then the combined constraint is that the square can only be 4 or 9 {4;9}.
-If in addition the region gives possibilities {3;4;5} then that would only leaves {4} as the only possibility that meets the requirements of the row; column and region.
-The knowledge that a {4} must go in the square can be fed back into the constraints for the three groups as it precludes {4} being a possibility anywhere else in the groups.
+Each square is a member of three groups (row; column and region) and the rules for one group apply equally to the other groups.
+So if a column requires that {1;4;9} are the possibilities for a square in the column and the row it is in gives {2;4;9} as possibilities for that square then the combined constraint for the square is just 4 or 9 {4;9}.
+If the region it is in gives possibilities {3;4;5} then that would leaves {4} as the only possibility that meets the requirements of the row; column and region.
+The knowledge that a {4} must go in the square can be fed back into the constraints for the three groups as it precludes {4} being a possibility anywhere else in these groups as well.

-The complication does not end there.
-Some of the constraints are 'indirect' meaning that the implication for one square will limit what can go in another square, not directly but because of the shared groups it is in.
+The usefulness does not end there.
+Some of the constraints are 'indirect' meaning that the implication for one square will limit what can go in another square, but because of the shared groups it is in.
 The simplest example of this is the X-Wing.
-Here four groups are logically inter-linked to form a 'box'.
+Here four groups are logically inter-linked to form a box.
 If the possibilities form a particular pattern then the corners of the box must be in one of only two configurations.
-The Sudoku rules are therefore applying a two-dimensional constraint involving four groups (two rows and two columns).
-This can get even more complicated as more groups are involved...
-These cyclic dependencies result from the ways that squares are connected via groups into grids.
-Both humans and computers struggle to find these interrelationships between square possibilities.
-Luckily most Sudoku puzzles can be solved without resorting to using them.
+The Sudoku rules are applying a two-dimensional constraint involving four groups (two rows and two columns) because of the X-Wing.
+This can become even more complicated as even more groups can become involved.
+These cyclic dependencies result from the ways that squares are connected via groups into interconnected grids.
+Both humans and computers struggle to find these inter-dependencies between possibilities.
+Luckily most Sudoku puzzles can be solved without needing to work them out.

 Computing a solution

-Finding patterns within these permutation subsets is definitely a 'hard' problem.
-This is not just a human description, it is just as tough for computers too.
-Pattern matching problems like Sudoku belong to the class of the difficult problems to solve : The NP complete class.
-This is because any analysis has to look through all combinations, it can not just do it in a single linear scan of the permutations.
-To spot a 'twin' a computer needs to look through all possible combinations of two squares in a group.
-The time taken to solve does not grow linearly with problem size it grows exponentially.
-If it takes 2 seconds to solve a problem of size '3' it will take much more than 4 seconds to solve a problem of size '6'.
-There is no simple 'trick' that a human or computer can use to solve sudoku puzzles in general.
+Finding patterns within these permutation subsets is definitely a hard problem to solve.
+This is not just for humans, it is just as tough for computers too.
+Pattern matching problems like Sudoku belong to the class of the most difficult problems to solve : The NP complete class ➚.
+Any analysis has to look through all the possible combinations; it cannot do it as a single linear scan of the permutations.
+To spot a twin a computer needs to look through all possible combinations of two squares in a group.
+The time taken to solve NP complete problems does not grow linearly with problem size it grows exponentially.
+If it takes 2 seconds to solve a problem of size '3' it will take far longer than 4 seconds to solve a problem of double the size.
+There is no simple 'trick' that a human or computer can use to solve Sudoku puzzles fast in general, if you find a way you will become a multi-millionaire.

-The simplest algorithm to try is check all the possibilities in turn without looking for excluded possibilities or only choices.
-This can take a very long time to do as there just so many to check - the crudest algorithm would work through something like 10 to the power 47 combinations (that's 10 with 47 noughts after it).
+The simplest algorithm is the trial and error method which checks all the possibilities in turn without looking for rules such as excluded possibilities or only square.
+This can take a very long time to do as there just so many options to check - the crudest algorithm would work through something like 10 to the power 47 combinations (that's 10 with 47 zeroes after it).

 Sudoku Puzzle Sizes